scsm-ua/kirtan-guide-en/songs/nagare-nagare-gora-gay.md

     jagadīśa janārdana keśavārta-trāṇa sarva-avatāra-bīja viśvera nidāna

 Krishna is the Lord of the universe, the maintainer of all living beings and He possesses beautiful hair.
-He is the deliverer from all misery and the origin of the uni- verse and all incarnations.
+He is the deliverer from all misery and the origin of the universe and all incarnations.

 #### 23

     māyeśvara yogeśvara brāhma-tejā-dhāra sarvātmāra ātmā prabhu prakṛtira pāra

-He is the Lord of Māyā; the master of mysticism; the proprietor of the spiritual powers of the brāhmanas; the Lord, master and soul of all souls, and He is the op- posite shore of the ocean of material nature.
+He is the Lord of Māyā; the master of mysticism; the proprietor of the spiritual powers of the brāhmanas; the Lord, master and soul of all souls, and He is the opposite shore of the ocean of material nature.

 #### 24